Cooper Island (British Virgin Islands)

 Cooper Island is a small island of the British Virgin Islands in the Caribbean.
+It is one of the "Little Sisters" islands.

 There are five privately owned properties on the island, plus a small beach club resort.
-Cooper Island Beach Club has 12 hotel rooms, a restaurant, rum bar, coffee shop, solar powered brewery, and gift shop.
+Cooper Island Beach Club has 8 hotel rooms, a restaurant, rum bar, coffee shop, solar powered brewery, and gift shop.
 Facilities are open to guests, day visitors and yachts using the nearby moorings.
 Manchioneel Bay (/'maek@ni:l/) features 30 mooring balls that accommodate vessels up to 60 feet.

 Cooper Island is a popular stop for yachts, group tours visiting The Baths on Virgin Gorda, and day boat charters from Tortola, St. Thomas, and St. John.

 The island lies adjacent to "wreck alley", a popular wreck diving site in the British Virgin Islands where a number of vessels have been deliberately sunk as dive sites.
 A local dive store near the beach club rents tanks to certified scuba divers.